telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     [Update context elements](#update-context-elements) trigger
     the notification.
 The rule is that if at least one of the attributes in the list changes (e.g. some kind of "OR" condition), then a notification is sent.
-But note that that notification includes the attributes in the attributeList part, which doesn't necessarily include any attribute in the condValue.
+But note  that notification includes the attributes in the attribute vector, which doesn't necessarily include any attribute in the condValue.
 For example, in this case, when Room1 pressure changes the Room1 temperature value is notified, but not pressure itself.
 If you want also pressure to be notified, the request would need to include
-    &lt;attribute&gt;pressure&lt;/attribute&gt; within the attributeList
+    &lt;attribute&gt;pressure&lt;/attribute&gt; within the attribute vector
-    (or to use an empty attributeList, which you already know means "all the attributes in the entity").
+    (or to use an empty attribute vector, which you already know means "all the attributes in the entity").
 Now, this example here, to be notified of the value of *temperature* each time the value of *pressure* changes may not be too useful.
 The example is chosen this